 If the district must temporarily assign a classroom teacher without a special education endorsement (or early childhood special education endorsement, deaf education endorsement, deaf education with American Sign Language proficiency endorsement, teacher of the visually impaired endorsement) to a special education position, the district assistant superintendent of human resources or designee will document in writing that:

 - The district is unable to recruit a teacher with the proper endorsement who was qualified for the position;

 - The need for a teacher with such an endorsement could not have been reasonably anticipated and the recruitment of such a classroom teacher at the time of assignment was not reasonably practical; and/or

-If one or more of these criteria can be documented and the district determines that a teacher has the competencies to be an effective Special Education teacher and the teacher has completed six-semester hours or nine-quarter hours of course work which are applicable to the Special Education endorsement, the district can assign the teacher to Special Education in compliance with the process for making out-of-endorsement assignments and reporting them to the state.
+If one or more of these criteria can be documented and the district determines that a teacher has the competencies to be an effective special education teacher and the teacher has completed 240 clock hours (or the equivalent of 24 quarter or 16 semester credits) applicable to one or more Washington state special education teaching certificates (early childhood special education endorsement, deaf education endorsement, deaf education with American Sign Language proficiency endorsement, teacher of the visually impaired endorsement), the district can assign the teacher to special education in compliance with the process for making out-of-endorsement assignments and reporting them to the state.

 Classified staff will present evidence of skills and knowledge necessary to meet the needs of students with disabilities.
 The district will provide training to classified staff to meet the state recommended core competencies.

 In order to provide a staff development program to improve the quality of instructional programs, the following procedures will be employed: